 International schizophrenia and psychosis expert Professor Peter Haddad shared his expertise at a special lecture in Wellington on 26 October 2016.

 Prof Haddad (pictured) is a consultant at the Greater Manchester Mental Health NHS Foundation Trust, and an honorary clinical professor of psychiatry at the University of Manchester.

-“Prof Haddad is highly regarded for his work on mental health issues such as schizophrenia and psychosis,” said mental health, addictions and intellectual disability service general manager Nigel Fairley.
+“Prof Haddad is highly regarded for his work on mental health issues such as schizophrenia and psychosis,” said mental health, addiction and intellectual disability service general manager Nigel Fairley.

 “He is particularly interested in improving treatment options and outcomes for people with these disorders.
 It is this work that led to him being named the Chad Buckle Fellow for 2017.”